JonathanSoszka/COP-4813/readme.md

 ## Building
 ### Dependencies
-All library dependancies are located in the `lib` folder, if you are having issues building make sure netbeans is referencing all the .jar files in this folder
+All library dependencies are located in the `lib` folder, if you are having issues building make sure netbeans is referencing all the .jar files in this folder
 ### Database configuration
 * See `SourcePackagaes/DefaultPackage/hibernate.cfg.xml` for configuration file
 #### default settings